gnachman/iterm2-website/source/_includes/documentation-menu-items.md

 These options allow you to send keyboard input to more than one session.
 Be careful.

 #### Shell > Run/Stop Coprocess
-Allows you to start and stop a coprocess linked to the current session.
-Learn more about coprocesses.
+Allows you to start and stop a coprocess linked to the current session. <a href="/documentation-coprocesses.html">Learn more about coprocesses</a>.

 #### Shell > tmux > ...
 These commands let you interact with the tmux integration.
 The tmux dashboard is a view that lets you see all your tmux sessions and windows at a glance, adjust which are visible, rename them, and change the current tmux session.